-The main clinical characteristics of our population and the results of SARS-CoV-2 search in milk samples are summarized in Table 1.
+98 The main clinical characteristics of our population and the results of SARS-CoV-2 search in milk 99 samples are summarized in Table 1.

-Eleven out of 14 mothers were symptomatic at the moment of the test for SARS-CoV-2, performed in eight cases just before delivery and in three cases after delivery and presented at least one of following signs: fever, myalgia, rhinitis, cough, dyspnea, sore throat, conjunctivitis, diarrhea, chest pain, anosmia, ageusia.
+Eleven out of fourteen mothers were symptomatic at the moment of the test for SARS-CoV-2, performed in eight cases just before delivery and in three cases after delivery and presented at least one of following signs: fever, myalgia, rhinitis, cough, dyspnea, sore throat, conjunctivitis, diarrhea, chest pain, anosmia, ageusia.
 In three asymptomatic mothers (cases 9, 11, 14), the nasopharyngeal swab for SARS-CoV-2 was performed as a routine test at hospital admission (required in two centers).

-In thirteen cases the assays were negative for SARS-CoV-2 RNA and in one case it was positive (case 3).
+In thirteen cases the assays were negative for SARS-CoV-2 RNA and in one case it was positive (Case 3).

-Neonatal Outcome
+107 3.1 Neonatal Outcome

-In our population, four newborns tested positive for SARS-CoV-2 (cases 1, 3, 7, 9 in Table 1), and were all detected in the first 48 h of life, after the onset of maternal symptoms and the positivity of a swab test.
-The clinical course of these four infants was carefully
+In our population, four newborns tested positive for SARS-CoV-2 (cases 1, 3, 7, 9 in Table 1), and were all detected in the first 48 hours of life, after the onset of maternal symptoms and the positivity of her swab test.
+The clinical course of these four infants was carefully monitored and was uneventful and all of them became negative by six weeks of life.
+All of them received exclusive breastfeeding during the observational period.